MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowiCloudBackup
+This setting is supported on the following types of devices:

+- Supervised iOS/iPadOS devices

-The AllowiCloudBackup parameter specifies whether to allow Apple iCloud Backup from devices.
-Valid values for this parameter are:
+The AllowiCloudBackup parameter specifies whether to allow iCloud Backup from supervised iOS/iPadOS devices.
+Valid values are:

 - $true: iCloud Backup is allowed.
+This is the default value.
 - $false: iCloud Backup isn't allowed.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available on the following types of devices:

-- Apple iOS 6+
-- Android 4+

 ```yaml
 Type: Boolean